mubid-01/LACMAFNet/README.md

 pip install -r requirements.txt
 ```

-The model is based on the LACMAFNet architecture with the following key components:
+The model is based on the SYNAPSE-Net architecture with the following key components:

 - Dual-encoder pathway for FLAIR and T1 MRI processing
 - Swin Transformer blocks for feature enhancement